DanielaVelasquez/sticker_album_match/docs/user.docs.md

 ### POST /user/create
 This request creates a user.
+When a new user is created all the stickers all the albums are assumed as 'got'.

 The user's information goes in request body as follows: